SirAnthony/luadoko/README.rst

 ================

 One more preparation must be done to successfully binding.
-In lua initialization in main program the `LuaRoutines::routines_open` method, avaliable in 'LuaRoutines.h', must be called.
+In lua initialization in main program the 'LuaRoutines::routines_open' method, avaliable in 'LuaRoutines.h', must be called.
 It'll initialize all classes and make it ready for use.